d00500395/CS-2450/journal.md

 Date - 2.20.25 - Subject: CS-2100.
 Just had my midterm, I didn't study but I think it went fairly well even so.
 I also took a midterm for my CS-3200 class, and did the presentation for CS-2450.
 Glad to be done with midterms and ready for a break this weekend!

 Date - 2.24.25 - Subject: Internship.
 This weekend was really nice, getting back into the flow of things now.
 Work at my internship has been picking up a ton recently, I have had a lot of tickets and a lot of project requests coming in.
 I honestly can't keep up.
 It's good though.

+Date - 2.26.25 - Subject: Internship.
+Today right as I was about to leave at 5, the whole website crashed.
+We haven't figured out the cause yet, but it has something to do with a plugin being moved or an update with wordpress that changed some default settings.
+We were able to get it working by reverting the plugins to the state they were in yesterday and storing them in a different location that the website is picking up.